Skip to main content

 Replacement installation (retrofit) — Existing units are removed and new ones inserted into existing rough openings, with or without frame replacement.
 Insert (pocket) replacements retain the existing frame; full-frame replacements remove the entire original assembly down to the rough framing.
 Full-frame replacements require flashing work equivalent to new construction; pocket replacements carry a higher risk of concealing pre-existing moisture damage.

 Egress window enlargement — When a basement or sleeping room window is too small to meet IRC egress requirements, the rough opening must be enlarged — a structural modification requiring a building permit in all jurisdictions that have adopted the IRC or equivalent state code.
-This scenario regularly intersects with the home improvement listings for structural contractors.
+This scenario regularly intersects with the home improvement providers for structural contractors.

 Historic or thermally upgraded window replacement — Replacement in homes subject to historic preservation guidelines, or targeting Energy Code compliance upgrades, involves product selection governed by both local historic district standards and jurisdiction-specific adoptions of the International Energy Conservation Code (IECC).